D1738B05-F48E-4155-75456361E3B819C9

 Physics website

-Students intending to major in Psychology are encouraged to take Introductory Psychology (PSYCH 101) in the fall of their first year, as there are fewer sections in the spring.
-Students may opt out of PSYCH 101 if they have earned a 5 on the Psychology AP exam, or if they have earned an IB diploma and have scored either a 6 or 7 on the Standard Level Psychology IB test or a 5, 6, or 7 on the Higher Level Psychology IB test.
-Such students then have the option to take either their required Neuroscience course (PSYCH 204 or 205) or Statistics and Research Methods (PSYCH/NEURO 20).
+Students intending to major in Psychology are encouraged to take a 100-level psychology course in the fall of their first year because there are fewer sections in the spring.
+Students may opt out of the 100-level course if they have earned a 5 on the Psychology AP exam, or if they have earned an IB diploma and have scored either a 6 or 7 on the Standard Level Psychology IB test or a 5, 6, or 7 on the Higher Level Psychology IB test.
+Such students then have the option to take either their required Neuroscience course (PSYCH/NEURO 204 or 205) and/or Statistics and Research Methods (PSYCH/NEURO 201).
 Because PSYCH/NEURO 201 is a prerequisite for all courses at the 300-level and above, students are encouraged to take this course in either their first year or sophomore fall.
-Students planning to be abroad for their entire junior year should plan to take their laboratory course in their sophomore year.

 Psychology website

 The public policy concentration requires a long list of courses, so it is best to get started early.
-First-year students interested in a public policy concentration should take Economics 100, Government 116, and either Government 117, or another course in ethics approved by the program director.
-Public Policy 251 and Government 230 should be taken by the fall of the sophomore year.
+First-year students interested in a public policy concentration should take ECON-100, GOVT-116, and either GOVT-117, or another course in ethics approved by the program director.
+PPOL-251 and GOVT-230 should be taken by the fall of the sophomore year.
 Students interested in the concentration should consult as early as possible with the program’s director, Professor Frank Anechiarico (Government).

 Director: Frank Anechiarico, 315-859-4342